-Cyberattacks around the world are on the rise.
+Cyber attacks are a new reality.
 Whether they result in a data breach or a disruption in network or service availability, criminal cyber activity can have a huge financial impact on an organization.
-The costs can include cleaning up and restoring a network as well as reestablishing trust with partners and customers alike.
-According to a 2017 research study conducted by the Ponemon Institute, the average cost of a data breach is around $3.6M.
+The costs can include cleaning up and restoring a network as well as re-establishing trust with partners and customers alike.
+According to a 2019 research study conducted by the Ponemon Institute, the average cost of a data breach is around $3.92M.

 To mitigate the risks associated with an attack and achieve cyber resilience, you need to develop a comprehensive cybersecurity strategy and partner with trusted vendors.